unioslo/cerebrum/scripts/ninjaconf/README.rst

 * Put cerebrumrc in your home folder as ~/.cerebrumrc.

-* Put bofhd.sh and bofh.sh somewhere in the path.
+* Put bofhd.sh, bofh.sh and cereconf.sh somewhere in the path.

 * Edit ~/.cerebrumrc and set your preferred configuration values.